gonzalu/ComfyUI_YFG_Comical/README.md

-# ComfyUI YouFunnyGuys Comical Custom Nodes
+# ComfyUI YFG Comical Custom Nodes

 This is a repository of ComfyUI custom nodes.
 I was looking for a node that provided some functionality and did not find one.
 So I decided to create one myself in order to have the functionality I desired as well as way to teach myself how to code.